-It may take multiple contacts to providers to get connected.
+It may take multiple outreach effort to get connected with a provider.

-It is recommended that students contact multiple providers when they are seeking services, for some of the following reasons:
+It is recommended that students contact multiple providers when they are seeking services:

 - Students may speak with a provider and decide that they do not want to work with that person.